Laser safety in Australia is regulated by

 As stated in AS-60825, hand held laser welders and cleaners are class 4 devices, meaning exposure to them can cause eye and skin damage.
 They can also start fires close to the laser handpiece where the intensity is high.
 DESPITE the videos you may see of people using them without eye protection, lasers MUST be treated with respect and the proper precautions must be taken.
 This is especially true because the laser light is invisible, so there is zero warning that laser light is present.
 Our laser welders focus the beam at the welding zone, and the beam then diverges, becoming less intense as it moves away from the welding handpiece.

-Laser welding and cleaning eyewear should be compliant with AS/NZS 1337.4 which is equivalent to European standard EN207, as discussed below.
+In summary: Laser welding and cleaning eyewear should be compliant with AS/NZS 1337.4 which is equivalent to European standard EN207.
+AS19818.1 will take over gradually, and both are valid.

 SAFETY OF MIG OR TIG ARC WELDING VS LASER